As the founder of Gifting Sense, I am often asked:

 But it's equally important to qualify these answers because developmental windows aren't rigid or fixed.
 Every child's brain develops at its own unique pace.
 And while middle school is a particularly good time to introduce mindful spending, it's never too late to start.
 We've run mindful spending workshops for many, many high school seniors.

-The main reason we don't start earlier?
-In our experience, kids need to be at least nine years old to have enough life experience to understand the questions asked by our permissionless mindful spending tool—the DIMS - DOES IT MAKE SENSE?® Score Calculator.
+The main reason we don’t start earlier is simple: kids younger than nine usually aren’t yet in the developmental “sweet spot” (described above), where they can build the powerful habit of thinking before making a purchase.
+They don’t have quite enough life experience to understand (all) the questions asked by our permissionless mindful spending tool—the DIMS – DOES IT MAKE SENSE?® Score Calculator.

 And the non-technical answer to "Why middle school?"

-So that's the technical answer to the question, "Why middle school?"
+That's the technical answer to the question, "Why middle school?"
 The non-technical answer?
-Middle school is when my mother started teaching my sister Kathryn and I about wise spending.
+Middle school is when my mother started teaching my sister, Kathryn, and me about wise spending.
 The Gifting Sense project is a way of paying forward both the money-smart life skills we learned from our Mom and the legacy of community involvement we inherited from our Dad.

 Rest in peace, Mom.
 Thanks again, Dad, for your continued stellar example of how to make the world just a little bit nicer, every day you can.
 Happy 86th Birthday, Lots of love, Karen